How the environment raises an intelligent child - Neuroarchitecture and child development

 • Physical space: Enough space to run and play indoors and outdoors.

-• Play materials: Access to objects that develop fine and gross motor skills.
+• Toy materials: Access to fine and gross motor development objects.

 4. Overcrowding and chaos

-• Changes in parental behavior : In a crowded environment, parents become less sensitive and more punitive, which further harms a child's development.
+• With a change in parental behavior: In a crowded environment, parents become less sensitive and more likely to resort to punitive measures, which further harms a child's development.

-• Cognitive deficit : Constant background noise and visual chaos make it difficult to concentrate and develop reading skills.
+• With cognitive deficit: Constant background noise and visual chaos make it difficult to concentrate and develop reading skills.

-Sleep is a critical period for brain development (memory consolidation).
-The architecture of the living environment – noise insulation, temperature regime and lighting control (e.g., the ability to darken) – directly determines the quality of sleep.
+SonIllness is a critical period for brain development.
+(Memory consolidation).
+The architecture of the living environment - noise insulation, temperature regime and lighting control (e.g., the ability to darken) - directly determines the quality of sleep.
 Poor sleep, caused by environmental factors, is associated with behavioral problems and academic failure.

 5. Light biology and acoustic ecology in the learning space

-1. Natural light: A large-scale study (21,000 students) by the Heschong Mahone Group showed that students in classrooms with natural light progressed 20% faster in math and 26% faster in reading.
+1. Natural lighting: A large-scale study by the Heschong Mahone Group (21,000 students) showed that students in classrooms with natural light progressed 20% faster in math and 26% faster in reading.
 This is explained not only by visual comfort, but also by the regulation of circadian rhythms and a decrease in cortisol (the stress hormone) levels.

-2. Acoustic Ecology : Children's auditory systems are not fully developed until the age of 15.
+2. Acoustic ecology: Children's auditory system is not fully developed until the age of 15.
 "Acoustic fog" and background noise burden a child's working memory, which directly hinders reading and comprehension skills.

-However, natural lighting requires careful management.
-Direct sunlight reflections can cause discomfort and distraction.
-Therefore, the use of shading systems and diffuse lighting is crucial.
+However, Natural lighting requires careful management.
+Reflected direct sunlight can cause discomfort and distraction, so it is crucial to use shading systems and diffuse lighting.

-In recent decades , “open-plan” schools , where there are no walls between classrooms, have become popular, which theoretically encourages collaboration.
+Has become popular in recent decades "Open-plan" schools, where there are no walls between classrooms, which theoretically encourages collaboration.
 However, acoustic studies have strongly criticized this approach.
+A study in Australia compared Student progress in open and closed classes.

 • Reading speed development was significantly slower in open-plan classrooms.
 Acoustic “leakage” from one group to another creates an environment where the teacher has to raise his voice.
 This increases his stress and fatigue, and students lose concentration.